 I have also contributed to developing 21cmFASTv3 (see EOS21 page) and GALLUMI (link, see below).

-Here is a list of some of the topics I’m excited about, and some of the results my group has gotten.
+Here is a list of some of the topics I’m excited about, and some of the cool results my group has found over the last few years.
 If you’re interested in any of this please get in touch!

 21-cm Cosmology